tarunchy/GAIAppAgent.O/README.md

 ## Features
 - **Health Check Monitoring**: Periodically polls health check URLs of registered applications.
-- **Log Analysis**: Analyzes the last 100 lines of log files for potential issues using OpenAI.
+- **Log Analysis**: Analyzes the last 100 lines of log files for potential issues using LLM API.
 - **Incident Management**: Creates ServiceNow tickets for detected issues or application downtime.
 - **Notifications**: Sends notifications via email and Microsoft Teams.
 - **Autonomous Actions**: Attempts to restart applications if they are down using Ansible.